 Difference between identity management and access management

 As the name identity and access management suggests, identity and access are distinct concepts.
-It’s essential to know the difference when implementing IAM.
+It’s important to know the difference when implementing IAM.

 Control dynamic perimeters with identity and access management